Do you ever wonder about these things:

 It took a long time, but now it is done.
-The books are the result of 13 years of research in tandem with direct interaction with business leaders (through 20 years of executive training, education, and coaching) and careful observation.
+The books are the result of over 16 years of research in tandem with direct interaction with business leaders through 20+ years of executive training, education, and coaching, and careful observation.
 There are no other books like them.
 They are essential reading for all Lean promoters and practitioners because in addition to answering dozens of long-standing questions, they also are a great source of ideas for improving the promotion and practice of Lean management.

-Click on the links below to learn more about each book:
+Click on the links below to learn more about each book and read the reviews:

 - The Triumph of Classical Management Over Lean Management: How Tradition Prevails and What to Do About It

 - Irrational Institutions: Business, Its Leaders, and The Lean Movement